-U.S. leadership in IFE could profoundly transform long-standing energy geopolitics, strengthen energy and climate security, and bolster national security for the U.S. and allied partners.
+U.S. leadership in IFE could profoundly transform long-standing energy geopolitics, and strengthen energy security, bolstering national security for the U.S. and allied partners.
 Building on the historic achievement of fusion ignition is a worthy scientific and engineering grand challenge.